MicrosoftDocs/architecture-center/docs/solution-ideas/articles/interactive-voice-response-bot-content.md

 [!INCLUDE [header_file](../../../includes/sol-idea-header.md)]

-This solution creates an interactive voice response (IVR) application with bot.
-This IVR app processes customer order requests for bicycles and bicycle accessories.
+This solution idea shows how to architect an interactive voice response (IVR) application with a bot and custom machine-learning intelligence.
+This particular IVR app processes customer order requests for bicycles and bicycle accessories.
+However, IVR can be applied to a wide range of scenarios.
 Businesses with no existing IVR solution can easily get started automating requests.
 Or, businesses with human-operated systems can use this solution to extend their existing functionality and workflows.

-## Architecture
+## Architecture of the IVR app

 ![Architectural diagram: interactive voice response (IVR) application with bot built in Azure.](../media/interactive-voice-response-app-bot.png)
 *Download an [SVG](../media/interactive-voice-response-app-bot.svg) of this architecture.*

-## Description
+## Description of the IVR app

 For more details on this solution, including source code and data customization, fork or explore the [Call-Center Solution project](https://github.com/ujjwalmsft/cortana-intelligence-call-center-solution) on GitHub.